hiamthach/art-tattoo-be/README.md

 1. Log in to your Art Tattoo Lover account.
 2. Navigate to the [Dashboard System](https://dashboard-art-tattoo-lover.vercel.app/system/dashboard).
 3. Explore the available features and tools.

+## Forgot Password?

+If you forget your password, you can reset it by clicking on the "Forgot Password?" link on the login page.

+## Contributing

+We welcome contributions!
+If you encounter issues or have suggestions, please follow our [contribution guidelines](CONTRIBUTING.md).